Nola Ewers, Board President

 Karen is a service dog user.
 She and Public Access Service Dog Gidget have been partners since January 2002.

-(a rescue, found in a cemetery, hence the name) and from our 2011 Therapy Dog Class with their gorgeous Basset-Yorkshire Terrier Fergie.
+Lon Lowrey, RPh, Board Member, is a retired Director, State and External Affairs for Novartis Pharmaceuticals Corporation.
+He and his wife Cher graduated from our 2010 Therapy Dog class with their Golden Retriever Mr. R.I.P. (a rescue, found in a cemetery, hence the name) and from our 2011 Therapy Dog Class with their gorgeous Basset-Yorkshire Terrier Fergie.
 Lon, Cher, and RIP visit nursing homes and hospitals across the area and also visit at a hospice in Illinois.

 Lon is a very active CHAMP volunteer and has helped with numerous CHAMP events, including representing CHAMP at speaking engagements, presentations, events and fundraisers.
 Lon is also an active volunteer with the USO and the Asthma and Allergy Foundation.